AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/qa.md

 ## What does the training data look like

-When a customer clicks the **Get Quote**-button, this data is collected:
+When a customer clicks the **Get Quote** button, this data is collected:

 ```json
 {